openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 ## Caveats
 - RocketMod plugins are *not* converted to OpenMod plugins, so you can not manage them from OpenMod.
 - RocketMod is completely separated from OpenMod and has it's own configuration system, permissions system, command system etc.
-- OpenMod commands will always override RocketMod commands when a conflict occur.
+- OpenMod commands will always override RocketMod commands when a conflict occurs.

 ## Linking RocketMod to OpenMod Permissions
 By default, the OpenMod RocketMod Bridge will use RocketMod's own Permissions.xml when handling permissions for RocketMod plugins.
 This might be a problem as you would have to maintain two different permission systems.
-The PermissionLink solves this issue by forcing RocketMod to use OpenMod's permission system.
-Keep in mind that this solution may not be compatible with other permissions plugins for RocketMod.
+The RocketMod Permission Link plugin solves this issue by forcing RocketMod to use OpenMod's permission system.
+Keep in mind that it may not be compatible with other permissions plugins for RocketMod.

-To install the permission link, run `openmod install OpenMod.Rocket.PermissionLink` and then reload or restart.
+To install the RocketMod Permission Link plugin, run `openmod install OpenMod.Rocket.PermissionLink` and then reload or restart.

 ## Differences between the OpenMod RocketMod Bridge and RocketMod
 * The OpenMod RocketMod Bridge is based on a patched version of the [LDM RocketMod fork](https://github.com/SmartlyDressedGames/Legally-Distinct-Missile), it is not a reimplementation of the RocketMod API.
 This will ensure compatibility with most RocketMod plugins, including those which access private RocketMod fields via reflection.